ptux/interactive-scenarios/pod-lifecycle/intro.md

 # k8s pod lifecycle

-This scenarios aim for getting a better understanding of:
+This scenario aims for getting a better understanding of:

 - pod lifecycle [WIP]
 - container status [tbd]